 What are the eyewear printing process？

-On the surface of the eyewear, we can see some words, some are the logos of the guests, some are the model numbers, or slogans, etc. How are these words or patterns made on the eyewear?
-Nowadays, the more popular eyewear include acetate eyewear, metal eyewear, titanium eyewear and buffalo horn eyewear, etc. Different types of eyewear have certain differences in the printing process.
-In this article, we have a detailed understanding of the printing process of eyewear.
+On the eyewear, we can all see some text or pattern, some of which are the costumer's LOGO, or the style number, or the slogan.
+How are these words or patterns made on the eyewear?
+Nowadays, the more popular eyewear include acetate glasses, metal glasses, titanium glasses and buffalo horn glasses, etc. Different types of eyewear have certain differences in the printing process.
+In this article, let's take a look at the eyewear printing.

 eyewear printing on the temple

-1. transfer-print is one of the most common eyewear printing processes.
-The approximate process is: engraving the steel plate (corrosion of pictures and texts on the steel plate through a specific process), fix the steel plate on the pad printer, make the eyewear positioning mold, put in the prepared pad printing oil, Put in the eyewear and start the machine, and print good to dry.
+Eyewear printing 1:transfer-print.
+It is one of the most common printing processes for eyewear frames.
+The approximate process is: engraving the steel plate (corrosion of pictures and texts on the steel plate through a certain process), fixing the steel plate on the pad printing machine, making the frames positioning mold, putting in the prepared pad printing oil, and then putting the glasses in to start the machine, printing Good to dry.

-1.1 The advantages of transfer-print are 1) Rich colors 2) Small text can be printed 3) Because of the rubber head, it can print on slightly irregular surfaces, such as round or small waves.
+The advantages of transfer-print are Rich colors, Small text can be printed, and because the rubber head is rubber, it can print on slightly irregular surfaces, such as round or small waves.
 In addition, the cost of pad printing is relatively low.

-1.2 The disadvantage is that the adhesion is average (generally add hardener, after drying, a certain strength can not be scraped off with nails).
+The disadvantage is that the adhesion is average (generally it needs to be hardened, and after drying, a certain amount of strength cannot be covered with nails).

-2. Hot stamping is one of the more commonly used printing processes for acetate eyewear frames.
-The approximate process is: engraving the hot stamping die (just like engraving a seal), and the machine puts the hot stamping aluminum thin paper of the required color (the most common ones are gold and silver; there are also hot gun colors, red, etc., but they are rarely used. ), put the eyewear in, start the machine, and glue the hot stamping paper on the surface of the eyewear through a certain pressure and temperature (usually the inner side of the temple, hot stamping on the lens is also common).
+Eyewear printing 2: Hot stamping.
+It is one of the more commonly used processes for acetate sunglasses and acetate optical.
+The approximate process is: engraving the hot stamping die (just like a stamp), and the machine puts the hot stamping aluminum thin paper of the desired color (the most common ones are gold, silver, but also hot gun color, red, etc., but they are rarely used ), put in the glasses, start the machine to glue the hot stamping paper on the surface of the eyewear through a certain pressure and temperature (usually the inner side of the spleen, hot stamping on the lens is also common).

-2.3 Hot stamping method: 1) Concave mold.
+Hot stamping method: 1) Concave mold.
 The hot stamped graphic is slightly concave, which is the most common; 2) Punch.
-The hot-stamped characters are slightly raised and appear more textured.
+The hot-stamped characters are slightly raised, showing more texture.

 eyewear printing on the lens

-4. Metal LOGO.
+Eyewear printing 4: Metal Logo.
 Refers to the production of LOGO by wire cutting, oil pressure, casting, corrosion, etc., after welding, polishing, electroplating, etc., and then installing on the spectacle frame.
-This method looks relatively high-end, but the cost is relatively high, not suitable for relatively small graphics.
+This method looks relatively high-end, but the cost is relatively high, and it is not suitable for relatively small graphics.

-8. 3D printing process.
-Refers to using a 3D printer to print graphic information on the surface of the eyewear.
-This is a relatively new method.
+Eyewear printing 7: 3D printing process.
+Refers to using a 3D printer to print graphics and text information on the surface of the glasses.
+This is a relatively new way.
 The advantage is that the effect is more individual.
 The disadvantage is that the color is relatively monotonous, the adhesion is average, and it is easy to fall off after a long time.
 Because this method is rarely used temporarily on eyewear, it will not be described in detail here.